ionicblue/alexa-skill-tv-guide/README.md

 ### Alexa Skill Setup
 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-2. Set "Tide Pooler" for the skill name and "tide pooler" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, Ask tide pooler when is high tide in Seattle."
+2. Set "TV Guide" for the skill name and "TV guide" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, Ask TV Guide when Watchdog is next on."
 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the custom slot types from the customSlotTypes folder.
 Each file in the folder represents a new custom slot type.
 The name of the file is the name of the custom slot type, and the values in the file are the values for the custom slot.
 5. Copy the Intent Schema from the included IntentSchema.json.